 13) Tell us where your registration certificate should be mailed to:

-- Wait for the notification in the lower right corner of your screen that your upload was successful before trying to upload another file.
+- Wait for the notification that your upload was successful before trying to upload another file.

 - Check the box certifying that the information you have provided is accurate.